Breville Nespresso Creatista Single Serve Espresso Machine with Milk Auto Steam Wand, Champagne, one size (BNE600RCHUSC)View on Amazon

 And if you want to bring your coffee machine with you even when you're traveling, consider the Wacaco Minipresso NS.
 This manually operated hand coffee maker is perfect for camping, and you can buy some more travel gadgets to make sure that you have the best quality coffee possible even when you’re on the road.

 5. Foldable drip tray

-If the description above appeals to you, the Nespresso EN267BAE Original Machine certainly deserves your attention, as it features a metallic drip tray which can be folded easily for changes to big-sized mugs.
+If the description above appeals to you, the Nespresso EN267BAE Original Machine certainly deserves your attention, as it features a metallic drip tray that can be folded easily for changes to big-sized mugs.
 Moreover, with a design that is a combination of both retro and modern styles, it would be an aesthetic addition to your space.

 1. Can I make regular coffee in a Nespresso coffee maker?